jonahsnider/doglog/web/src/content/docs/getting-started/faq.md

 Feel free to [open a GitHub issue](https://github.com/jonahsnider/doglog/issues/new) if you've found a bug or there's a feature request you'd like to see.

 If you have questions about DogLog, how to use it, or anything else, you can [start a GitHub discussion](https://github.com/jonahsnider/doglog/discussions/new?category=q-a) or create a reply on the [DogLog Chief Delphi thread](https://www.chiefdelphi.com/t/announcing-doglog-simpler-logging-for-frc/469056?u=jonahsnider).

+## Why use imperative logging?

+Imperative logging describes the pattern of calling a function to log a value.
+Compared to alternative methods like IO layers or annotations, imperative logging is the simplest approach.

+You have full explicit control over what is logged and when, compared to annotation based logging.
+Annotation based logging typically involves using Java's reflection to discover all the fields in a class, and then schedule logic that records all the fields to a log file.

+Imperative logging avoids the complexity associated with reflection, you just call `DogLog.log()` and the value gets logged.
+Rather than the sort of "magic" that reflection uses, DogLog prioritizes clarity and simplicity.

+## How does DogLog work internally?

+DogLog itself is a fairly minimal library, all the actual logging is handled by WPILib using `DataLogManager` and NetworkTables 4.
+This ensures that DogLog takes advantage of the stability and performance of WPILib's logging system.

+Rather than trying to reinvent core logging primitives, DogLog focuses on providing a clean, powerful API on top of the WPILib logging featureset, without introducing extra complexity.